gabibecher/gabis-website/content/homepage/about.md

 My senior year of high school, I analyzed NC voter file in conjunction with Census data using Python to expose the racial discrimination of voter ID laws & felon disenfranchisement.
 I visualized my findings using Processing’s GeoMap library and authored a 20 page research paper.

 I deferred my admission to Brown becuase I *needed* to be on the ground during the most important election of my lifetime.
-So, within a week, freshly-eighteen-year-old me packed up my bags and drove to Helena to join the data team at the [Montana Democratic Party](https://montanademocrats.org) in hopes of flipping the Senate.
+So, within a week of my eighteenth birthday, I packed up my bags and drove to Helena to join the data team at the [Montana Democratic Party](https://montanademocrats.org) in hopes of flipping the Senate.
 I learned more than I ever have about organizing, SQL, campaign technologies, and being a team player.
 I was hired as a data assistant and ended as a deputy data director.
 We fell short and it hurt, but I am beyond grateful for every moment and person I met in MT and am so proud of what our team accomplished for the state in the long run.

 Now, I'm heading to apprentice on [Keala'ola Farm](https://www.kealaolafarm.com/) on the Big Island of Hawai'i for three months.
 I'm so excited to learn about organic farming, food insecurity, and live in community with new people.

 **I am a student, a progressive, a hiker, a reader, a tea drinker, and not naive, but sufficiently idealistic.
-I'm in the fight for my 2 little sisters, my grandparents, and the organizers who do scrappy, indispensable work in their own communities.**
+I believe in universal broadband, local politics, and divesting from criminalization and policing to invest in community resources.
+I'm in the fight for my 2 little sisters, my grandparents, and scrappy organizers.**